Travel Trailer Pros and Cons

 In most cases, you will not be able to spread out payments for a travel trailer as much as for a motorhome, so monthly costs can be on the high side.
 But since they already cost less to begin with, if you’ve saved up before making a purchase, this may not be that much of an issue.

-Insurance on a travel trailer is very reasonably priced.
-Most travel trailer policies run annually and often average $200 or less a year.
+Insurance on a travel trailer is often very reasonably priced.
+Most travel trailer policies are added to your existing auto policy and are generally based on new replacement cost.
+Premiums are affordable, running on average between $200-$500 per year.
 Of course, there can be a big variation in price depending on where you live, the value of your trailer, and your personal factors such as driving record, age, and credit score.